Rakshithadevi/Gaussian/README.md

 ```
 /*
 Program to find the solution of a matrix using Gaussian Elimination.
-Developed by: B.Pavizhi
+Developed by: RAKSHITHA DEVI
-RegisterNumber: 21500608
+RegisterNumber: 21005572
 import numpy as np
 n = int(input())
 a = np.zeros((n,n+1))